-In conjunction with the Recapitalization Transaction, the Company issued 5,824,433 warrants to shareholders of record (i.e. registered shareholders) as of market close on December 17, 2020.
-Each warrant is exercisable for a period of three years into one common share at a price of \$2.50 per common shares, subject to customary adjustments and restrictions.
-The fair value of the warrants at issuance was estimated using a Black-Scholes pricing model, in the amount of \$40,797, and accounted for as a reduction of the gain on settlement of debt.
+In conjunction with the Recapitalization Transaction (note 5), the Company issued 5,824,433 warrants to shareholders of record (i.e. registered shareholders) as of market close on December 17, 2020.
+Each warrant is exercisable for a period of three years into one common share at a price of \$2.50 per common share, subject to customary adjustments and restrictions.
+The fair value of the warrants at issuance was estimated using a Black-Scholes pricing model, in the amount of \$40,797, and accounted for as a reduction of the gain on settlement of debt during the fourth quarter of 2020.
 The Company applied the following Black-Scholes model inputs:

-Year Ended December 31, 2020

 Expected life (years) 3.00

-Share price at grant date \$9.00
+Share price at grant date (\$) 9.00

-Exercise price \$2.50
+Exercise price (\$) 2.50

-Expected volatility 73.90 %
+Expected volatility (%) 73.90

-Risk-free interest rate 1.27 %
+Risk-free interest rate (%) 1.27

-Expected dividends \$0.00
+Expected dividends (\$)